eclipse/epsilon-website/n/mkdocs/docs/doc/emc.md

 # The Epsilon Model Connectivity Layer (EMC)

-The Epsilon Model Connectivity (EMC) layer provides abstraction facilities over concrete modelling technologies such as EMF, XML etc. and enables Epsilon programs to interact with models conforming to these technologies in a uniform manner.
+The Epsilon Model Connectivity (EMC) layer provides abstraction facilities over concrete modelling technologies such as [EMF](#eclipse-modeling-framework), [XML](#xmlcsv), [Simulink](#matlab-simulink) etc. and enables Epsilon programs to interact with models conforming to these technologies in a uniform manner.
 A graphical overview of the core classes and methods of EMC is displayed below.

+!!! tip
+	If you are interested in examples of EMC-based drivers for Epsilon, rather than on the organisation of EMC itself, please scroll to the [bottom of this page](#emc-drivers).

 ```mermaid
 classDiagram